-- a.
-A protest committee may award points if a request for redress is successful or if points are awarded in accordance with para 5.1 (b), 5.5 (c), 5.6, 5.7, 5.8.
+- A protest committee may award points if a request for redress is successful or if points are awarded in accordance with para 5.1 (b), 5.5 (c), 5.6, 5.7, 5.8.
 Redress awarded at Arbitration is to be in accordance with Appendix A to this SSI.
-In fleet races, the finishing place of a boat may only be adjusted if the boat was on the last leg of the course when the incident occurred however points may be awarded in accordance with RRS 64.3 as amended by E6.6 an A9. - b.
-E6.9 is amended to: "A damaged boat granted redress under E6.9 shall receive points equal to their average points for that race and any subsequence race missed due to the incident, started within the next 30 minutes.
+In multi fleet races, in accordance with HMS, the finishing place of a boat may only be adjusted if the boat was on the last leg of the course when the incident occurred however points may be awarded in accordance with RRS 64.3 as amended by E6.6 and A9. - E6.9 is amended to: "A damaged boat granted redress under E6.9 shall receive points equal to their average points for that race and any subsequence race missed due to the incident, started within the next 30 minutes.